We need to understand where we are now in relation to our objective/s.

 -Participation in selected cultural activities, including doing performing arts, music, dancing, writing, visual art and craft activities

-Australia Council for the Arts (2014).
-Arts in Daily Life: Australian participation in the arts.
+Australia Council for the Arts (2017).
+Connecting Australians: Results of the National Arts Participation Survey.
 Sydney: Australia Council for the Arts.

 Duxbury, N. & Longley, A. (eds) (2016).
 Cultural Mapping: Making the Intangible Visible, City, Culture and Society.